 As previously mentioned in my “Coronavirus and T1d” blog post, Covid-19 is also an autoimmune attack on the body which may lead to rising cases in newly diagnosed Type 1 diabetics of any age.
 See that medical study from the National Institutes of Health (NIH) here.

 See CDPH’s vaccination meeting schedule here.
+Find out when it’s your turn to get vaccinated in CA here.
 All info is on each county and states public health website.
 Search your individual state to take action, advocate, and stay informed.

 See LA County Publich Health’s vaccine rollout plan here.
 It’s more straightforward and provides details on what committee decides how vaccines are distributed.
 (Hint: Advisory Committee on Immunization Practices (ACIP) is an independent panel of medical and public health experts).
 Contact the ACIP and learn more about them here: